Jiang Qing (Confucian): Criticism of New Confucianism

-Political Confucianism and Rejection of Western idea of ‘Equality’
+Political Confucianism and rejection of western idea of 'equality'

+Jiang has advocated the political Confucianism of the Gongyang School since the 1990s, and advocates for a "Confucian constitutional order".

 Political Confucianism, as opposed to Mind Confucianism, concerns society and social relations.
 As it comes from the Han dynasty text Gongyang Zhuan, it reflects a version of Confucianism concerned with politics and governing.
 Also, whereas Mind Confucianism assumes that humans are innately good, Political Confucianism more cautiously employs institutional systems to condemn bad human behaviors and immoral politics, thereby nurturing individuals to become principled beings.
 Moreover, it pays attention to historical lessons and strives to find a rightful form of governance, as illustrated by the idea of wangdao.
 In deriving his solution, Jiang is hugely influenced by this concept.

-Moreover, Jiang rejects the Western concept of “equality,” an idea that propagates liberal democracy.
+Jiang rejects the Western concept of "equality," an idea that propagates liberal democracy.
 From the Confucian point of view, people are unequal—as they differ in virtue, intelligence, knowledge, ability, etc. Hence, it is not plausible to give everyone equal rights without considering their standings.
 Also, while every individual should be bounded by the law, this does not mean that everyone should have equal legal rights or obligations.
+In Jiang's view, parliamentary democracy is limited by legal formalism, vulgar populism, and moral relativism.
+Jiang proposes a tricameral legislature which would incorporate the will of heaven, earth, and human into a single sovereign body.